 ARE YOU READY TO DO SOMETHING ABOUT YOUR KNEE PAIN?

-The 90-minute seminar is designed to inform referring doctors, patients, and patient families about this leading edge technology, and how it may improve patient outcomes.
-RSVP to reserve your seat for this free educational event, which includes a light meal and a post-seminar Q&A session with Dr. Strasburger.
+The 90-minute webinar is designed to inform referring doctors, patients, and patient families about this leading edge technology, and how it may improve patient outcomes.
+RSVP to reserve your seat for this free educational event, which includes a live Q&A session with Dr. Strasburger.

 SECURE YOUR SPOT TODAY